 Visit in summer and you might be surprised by the balmy temperatures and breathtaking nature.
 Hike through forests of lichen-clad firs, kayak along lazy rivers and swim in lakes glistening with the midnight sun.
 This is home of the indigenous Sámi, who roam with their reindeer through verdant valleys and across frozen fells.

 The landscape might be wild but you won’t have to rough it, for here you’ll find hotels of world-class calibre.
-Stay at the magnificent Arctic Treehouse Hotel, cosy up in a glass igloo or escape to silence in a remote lakeside cabin.
+Stay at the magnificent Northern Lights Ranch, cosy up in a glass igloo or escape to silence in a remote lakeside cabin.
 And who could forget the architectural masterpiece crafted entirely from frozen water - Swedish Lapland's Icehotel features on the bucket-list of many adventurous travellers from all corners of the globe.

 Map of Lapland & Northern Norway